-Details of company directorships and other significant interests held by members of the Governing Body which may conflict with their management responsibilities, as well as details of how these conflicts are managed, can be viewed in our Conflicts of Interest document.
+We record details of company directorships and other significant interests held by members of the Governing Body which may conflict with their management responsibilities, as well as details of how these conflicts are managed.

 Please see the Governance Statement for more information.